microsoft/terminal/doc/cascadia/Cascading-Default-Settings.md

 * There are a few helpful comments scattered throughout the file to help point the user in the right direction.

+### Re-ordering profiles

+Since there are shortcuts to open the Nth profile in the list of profiles, we need to expose a way for the user to change the order of the profiles.
+This was not a problem when there was only a single list of profiles, but if the defaults are applied _first_ to the list of profiles, then the user wouldn't be able to change the order of the default profiles.
+Additionally, any profiles they add would _always_ show up after the defaults.

+To remedy this, we could scan the user profiles in the user settings first, and create `Profile` objects for each of those profiles first.
+These `Profile`s would only be initialized with their GUID temporarily, but they'd be placed into the list of profiles in the order they appear in the user's settings.
+Then, we'd load all the default settings, overlaying any default profiles on the `Profile` objects that might already exist in the list of profiles.
+If there are any default profiles that don't appear in the user's settings, they'll appear _after_ any profiles in the user's settings.
+Then, we'll overlay the full user settings on top of the defaults.

 ## UI/UX Design

 ### Opening `defaults.json`